Covariance of Error Terms Related to the Dirichlet Eigenvalue Problem: Covariance of Ellipses in Short Intervals

 \section{Covariance of Ellipses in Short Intervals}

-In this section we consider the covariance in short intervals of normalized error functions of ellipses. in \autoref{sec:gen_elips_short_intervals} we prove a result concerning the covariance of 'generic' ellipses.
-In \autoref{sec:rec_triangle_covar} we look at the covariance of two specific ellipses.
-Namely, $x^2+\alpha y^2 \leq 1$ and $x^2 + xy + y^2 \leq \frac{3}{4}$ for various $\alpha$'s.
+In this section we consider the covariance in short intervals of normalized error functions of ellipses.
+In \autoref{sec:gen_elips_short_intervals} we prove a result concerning the covariance of 'generic' ellipses.
+In \autoref{sec:rec_triangle_covar} we consider a more specific case.
+Namely, we consider the covariance between $x^2+\alpha y^2 \leq 1$ and $x^2 + xy + y^2 \leq \frac{3}{4}$ for various positive $\alpha$'s.
 This example is of particular interest since it related to error terms of the Dirichlet eigenvalue problem for a rectangle and for an equilateral triangle.